jsnshrmn/vagrant_infrastructure/README.md

 ```
 	[vagrant@web.vagrant.localdomain]$: ansible web -m setup
 ```
-This scenario will result in the ad-hoc command successfully executing and host information being returned.
+This will result in the ad-hoc command successfully executing and host information being returned.

 * Note:
-A possible work around for the user in the given scenarios is to append the contents of ```vagrant_infrastructure/hosts``` to `/etc/hosts` allowing for a direct SSH to the vagrant box, thus providing a more accurate production-like enviornment.
+A possible work around for the user in the given example is to append the contents of ```vagrant_infrastructure/hosts``` to `/etc/hosts` allowing for a direct SSH to the vagrant box from the host vagrant enviornment

 TODO
 ------------